Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 6. If it is opening day, sales are higher.
 7. If there is a bobblehead, sales are higher

-This function that creates a pattern in the ticket sales data based on the averages of normal distributions.
-The entire function is a little complex, so instead of showing everything we'll simply talk about it a little and show you the results.
+This function creates a pattern in the ticket sales data based on the averages of normal distributions.
 You can access the function through the FOSBAAS package.

 This function accepts several arguments.
 One of them is the function `f_simulate_sales`.
 It asks for three random numbers, three modifiers which are simply coefficients to bias the results further, and a season.